-Mark Keller (Boynton Beach) has been a producer/presenter for numerous Broadway shows—in development: 161st Street: A New York Musical, Allan Carr: Can’t Stop the Stories!, Fatly Beautiful; as an investor: War Horse, A Christmas Story: The Musical) to Off Broadway (Oh Me Oh My Oh Youmans, Knitters In The Sun, Company, On A Clear Day, Count Dracula, and he has presented concerts starring Lucie Arnaz, Betty Buckley, Christine Ebersole, Linda Eder, Sutton Foster, Lorna Luft, Andrea McArdle, Donne McKechnie, Billy Porter, Faith Prince, Chita Rivera, and more).
+Mark Keller (Boynton Beach) has been a producer/presenter for numerous Broadway shows—in development: 161st Street: A New York Musical, Allan Carr: Can’t Stop the Stories!, Fatly Beautiful; as an investor: War Horse, A Christmas Story: The Musical.
+His Off Broadway management credits include Oh Me Oh My Oh Youmans, Knitters In The Sun, Company, On A Clear Day, Count Dracula, and he has presented concerts starring Lucie Arnaz, Betty Buckley, Christine Ebersole, Linda Eder, Sutton Foster, Lorna Luft, Andrea McArdle, Donne McKechnie, Billy Porter, Faith Prince, Chita Rivera, and more).
 He is a member of Actors’ Equity Association, Society of Arts & Letters, South Florida Theatre League, the Association of Performing Arts Presenters, and he teaches at the Plumosa School of the Arts and the Exceptional Theatre Company.

 Teri Mitze (Greenacres) started her career as an Associate Producer at the John F. Kennedy Center for the Performing Arts.
 She was Founder and Producer of The Great American Children’s Theatre for 22 years, eventually a program of the Nederlander Organization, where her responsibilities included producing, promoting, and touring the Equity company to 19 cities.
 She also produced as many as 300 national television commercials and worked as Assistant to Production Designer on several feature films; spent a year as Chief of Staff for the CEO of RKO Pictures; and produced and consulted On/Off-Broadway productions.

-Deborah Nix (Delray Beach) is a retired high school and middle school counselor who encouraged students to enjoy and pursue the arts, as well as a 7-year judge for the “Read Together” program of the Palm Beach County Literacy Coalition.
+Deborah Nix (Delray Beach) is a retired high school and middle school counselor who encouraged students to enjoy and pursue the arts, as well as an 8-year judge for the “Read Together” program of the Palm Beach County Literacy Coalition.
 As a student at Fisk University in Nashville she performed in plays at the Little Theatre on campus.
-A lifelong theater student and goer, she has been active with the Karamu Theatre in Cleveland, the Red Barn Theater in Woodstock, NY, and the Alliance/AUC Players in Atlanta. **
+A lifelong theater student and enthusiast, she has enjoyed theatre productions at the Karamu Theatre in Cleveland, the Red Barn Theater in Woodstock, NY, and the Alliance/AUC Players in Atlanta.

-Jeremy Quinn (Boynton Beach) recently returned to South Florida after working in and around NYC for 22 years, including having served as Producing Artistic Director of the White Plains Performing Arts Center 2011-2016 where he produced and directed several NY regional premieres.
+Jeremy Quinn (Boynton Beach) returned to South Florida in 2016 after working in and around NYC for 22 years, including having served as Producing Artistic Director of the White Plains Performing Arts Center (2011-2016) where he produced and directed several NY regional premieres.
 He has acted in or directed over 300 theatrical productions including On and Off Broadway and three National Tours.
 Quinn is a member of the prestigious Lincoln Center Theater Directors Lab, was Director and Associate Director of the Broadway/Off-Broadway Theatre World Awards 2007-2016, Associate Producer for Broadway for a New America, Founder and Producing Artistic Director of the Island City Theatre Project, Founder and President of The NY Actors’ Alliance, and former member of AEA and SAG.
 More at www.jeremyquinn.com.